 - Cloud: Cloud-based development introduces the advantages of cloud computing to software development.
-Its cloud hosts development environments, which support coding, design, integration, testing and so on.
+Its cloud hosts development environments that support coding, design, integration, testing, and so on.

-- Blockchain: Blockchain is a secure technology that eliminates cost and vulnerability introduced by banks, regulatory bodies and other intermediaries.
+- Blockchain: Blockchain is a secure technology that eliminates the cost and vulnerability introduced by banks, regulatory bodies, and other intermediaries.
 Developers can use blockchain ledgers and open source to build new types of secure transactional and financial applications.

 - Low code: This is a development practice reducing the need for coding and enables non-coders/citizen developers to build or join in the software building process quickly and at a lower cost.